CleverTap/clevertap-react-native/docs/CustomCodeTemplates.md

   }
 }
 ```
-The json definitions should be placed in one or more files in the following locations:
+The JSON definitions should be placed in one or more files in the following locations:
  - Android: in `assets` directory
  - iOS: in any directory linked to the project